 Looking forward to sharing more of these with you next month

-If you haven’t read this title, you can check it out on Amazon here.
+If you haven’t read this title, you can check it out with your favorite book retailer here.
 Not ready to splash any cash?
 Check out Episode 0.5 which you can get free for signing up to my newsletter here.

 So just days out from the launch of episode one, The Damsel Gauntlet, we’re bringing you an interview with the witch herself.
 As the star of the series, I’m sure you’re curious about Gretchen, and Mike Wallace, trusted first reader and writer of urban fantasy, asked her all the burning questions.